What we Do

 SCOUTS New Zealand is proud to provide seven National Schools for its youth members that offer unique training in specialised areas.

-Our seven specialised National Schools operate throughout the year during the school holidays.
+Our nine specialised National Schools operate throughout the year during the school holidays.

 Scouts and Venturers will learn skills specific to their interests, have unforgettable experiences, and leave with lifelong friends.
 Our National Schools are open to non-members but preference is given to members as numbers are limited.